oxnan-zz/OSnan/README.md

-This is an WIP os made in rust and assembler by oxnan
+This is an os in the making by oxnan